edm00se/composing-gitlab-docker/ReadMe.md

 This isn't execptionally exciting in the grand scheme of things, but instead of relying on a customized BASH script to wrap around the `docker run` command I've been using in production, I thought it would be nice to use [`docker-compose`](https://docs.docker.com/compose/) to achieve the same thing.

+### Update:

+Making this even less exciting is the fact that [GitLab has documentation on using docker-compose](https://docs.gitlab.com/omnibus/docker/#install-gitlab-using-docker-compose) to install and maintain a GitLab instance.
+When I first wrote a previous implementation in a BASH script wrapper, I didn't know the docker-compose suggestions existed and suspect they were added to the docs during that time period.
+In any case, it makes for an excellent use case and good exercise in learning how to write a docker-compose config.

 ## Installation

 - [install `docker`](https://www.docker.com/)